We are responsible for the removal of fly-tipping within Erewash if on public land.

 However, the idea is not to "run around" fining people, but to ensure that they use registered waste carriers.

-This can be checked with the EA by phoning 08708 506506 and requesting an instant Waste Carrier Validation Check.
+- Contact the Environment Agency on 08708 506506 and ask for an instant Waste Carrier Validation Check

 What to do